 Two factors play an important role in determining the POS for services: the location of the recipient and the location of the supplier.

-• Location of Supplier: This is typically the place where your business is registered or where you have your primary place of business.
+- Location of Supplier: This place typically registers your business or hosts its primary place of business.
 It’s the starting point for determining the POS.

-• Location of Recipient: This refers to the location where your client or customer is registered (for businesses) or resides (for individual consumers).
-In cases where the location of the recipient is not clear, other factors like the address on the invoice or the place of performance of the service might be considered.
+- Location of Recipient: This refers to the location where your client or customer registers (for businesses) or resides (for individual consumers).
+In cases where the recipient’s location is unclear, other factors come into play.
+For instance, businesses consider the address on the invoice or the place where they perform the service.

 Regulatory Framework Governing POS

-Several sections within the IGST Act are dedicated to defining POS for different service scenarios.
-For instance:
+The IGST Act dedicates several sections to defining POS for various service scenarios.

 These sections are integral to understanding how GST applies to different service transactions and ensuring compliance.